renatocassino/tactalk/README.md

 # TacTalk
-Gem to create a chatterbot with simple scripts.
+Gem to create a chatbot with simple scripts.
 Can run in console, web or desktop applications.

 Depends of: